-Question Implementation stance Timi Timing of reporting public guarantees (F90.03; F91.05; F92.01) 49 Should banks report newly originated loans and advances subject to public guarantee schemes as soon as they are originated or, if the public guarantee applies only a certain time, e.g. some months, after the loan origination, when the guarantee becomes active?
+Timing of reporting public guarantees (F90.03; F91.05; F92.01)

+Should banks report newly originated loans and advances subject to public guarantee schemes as soon as they are originated or, if the public guarantee applies only a certain time, e.g. some months, after the loan origination, when the guarantee becomes active?

 Template F90.03 covers newly originated loans and advances subject to public guarantee schemes that Member States introduced in response to the COVID-19 crisis.
 Specifically, new loans that are originated with contractual provision of a public guarantee should be reported for their whole amount when the public guarantee becomes active.
-The time when the public guarantee becomes active
+The time when the public guarantee becomes active made by the client and repayable to the

 Question Implementation stance may be different from the date of loan origination.

-Payment received from the public guarantor during the period
+Payr Payment received from the public guarantor during the period guarantor?